conan-io/conan-center-index/docs/error_knowledge_base.md

 #### **<a name="KB-H071">#KB-H071</a>: "INCLUDE PATH DOES NOT EXIST"**

-It's erroneous to leave the default `include` directory when it's no present.
+It's erroneous to leave the default `include` directory when it's not present.
 Consider adding:

 ```python
 def package_info(self):